wxcctechsummit/holcct2100/labslive/lab5.md

 ## Congratulations, you have completed all mandatory labs.
-If you still have time, you can go through the [Lab 6: Bonus section - Facebook Messenger Integration](lab6.md)
+If you still have time, you can go through the [Bonus Lab 6: Facebook Messenger Integration](lab6.md)